 The Company will continue to express its preference for design-build construction contracts where its proven experience provides Bird with a source of competitive advantage in the construction market.
-The primary focus for geographic expansion in 2017 is the ongoing development of the Edmonton Commercial district which will service the institutional, municipal and commercial sectors in the Edmonton region.
-While the market conditions are expected to remain difficult in 2017, the district will continue its efforts to organically grow its work program and build momentum for the future.
+The primary focus for geographic expansion in 2017 was the ongoing development of the Edmonton Commercial office which, coupled with our office in Calgary, will broadly service the institutional, municipal and commercial sectors in the Alberta region.
+While the market conditions are expected to remain difficult in 2018, the Alberta district will continue its efforts to organically grow its work program and build momentum for the future.
 The Company will also seek opportunities to expand commercial and institutional expertise into additional markets in Canada by way of joint venture arrangements or through acquisition.

 New service offerings will also contribute to Bird's diversification and growth strategy.
 The Company will continue to leverage the acquisition of Nason Contracting Group Ltd. completed in 2013 to secure greater participation in the MRO market in northern Alberta through the execution of self-perform mechanical process work for existing clients.
 Also, the Company will further leverage its earth moving and civil capabilities gained through the acquisition of H.J.
-O'Connell Ltd. into industrial markets in western Canada, enhancing our existing relationships and self-perform operations.
+O'Connell Ltd. (rebranded Bird Heavy Civil) into industrial markets in western Canada, enhancing our existing relationships and self-perform operations.
+More recently, the Company plans to leverage its 2017 investment in Stack which is a modular construction company with production operations in China.
+Stack produces steel frame modules for permanent construction.
+The modules are suited for the hotel, senior housing, office space and general housing sectors.
+The Company and Stack have complementary knowledge, resources and expertise that positions them well to serve the permanent modular construction market in Canada and the United States.
 Additional service offerings will be introduced to help secure opportunities presented by the federal government's mandate to invest in indigenous communities, environmental initiatives and transportation projects.
 The Company's goal is to leverage its areas of expertise to participate more fully in these markets on selective projects where it can develop a compelling win strategy.

 As part of the Company's growth strategy, the Company will use its existing relationships in established markets to expand its work program.
-As one of only a few general contractors in Canada that possess a national footprint, Bird looks to deepen its relationship with existing commercial clients that have a portfolio of properties and development opportunities both regionally and across Canada while also seeking to foster new client relationships.
+As one of only a few general contractors in Canada with a national footprint, Bird looks to deepen its relationship with existing commercial clients that have a portfolio of properties and development opportunities both regionally and across Canada while also seeking to foster new client relationships.
 Historically, in western Canada the Company's industrial work program has been focused on the oil sands where it has secured a reputation as a safe, reliable and cost effective general contractor.
-In the coming year, the Company will leverage these proven capabilities to develop clients and work programs in all western Canadian provinces.
-Similarly, the Bird Heavy Civil division will broaden its established activities in the Labrador Trough region to secure similar opportunities in eastern Canada.
-This wider geographical scope will also support the need to develop additional clients, primarily in Quebec and Ontario, and reduce the division's reliance on the iron ore market.
-These efforts to develop new clients will require a commitment to business development and a recognition that program accomplishments will take time to mature, particularly given the current market conditions in the resource sector.
+In the coming years, the Company will leverage these proven capabilities to develop clients and work programs in central and western Canadian provinces.
+Similarly, Bird Heavy Civil will broaden its established activities in the Labrador Trough region to secure similar opportunities in eastern Canada.
+This wider geographical scope will also support the need to develop additional clients, primarily in Quebec, Ontario and northern Canada in an effort to diversify from Bird Heavy Civil's historical focus on the iron ore market.
+These efforts to develop new clients will require a commitment to business development and a recognition that program accomplishments will take time to mature, particularly given the market conditions seen in the resource sector in recent years.